 - I'm currently an emergency certified teacher, can I do student teaching in my own classroom?

-Of course, that depends on your job, but there are several requirements of the program that may conflict with day time work that you should you know about before starting the program.
+This will depend on your job, there are several requirements of the program that may conflict with day time work that you should you know about before starting the program.

-- Foundations courses - EDFN 545 Advanced Psychology and EDFN 590 Social Foundations.
-These courses are offered at night, however, you will need to complete a 16 hours of field experience in schools that can only be done during regular public school hours for each of these courses.
-Alternatively you may take EDFN 211 & 241 offered only during the mornings.
+- Foundations Bloc courses - EDFN 545 and EDFN 590.
+These courses are offered at night, however, you will need to complete 16 hours of field experience in schools that can only be done during regular public school hours for each of these courses.
+Alternatively, you may take EDFN 211 and EDFN 241 offered only during the mornings.

-- Professional Bloc courses (EDSE 321 Issues, EDFN 330, Sped 346, EDSE 340, and a methods course) are not offered in the summer.
+- Professional Bloc courses - EDSE 321, EDFN 330, EDSE 340, SPED 346, and a methods course are not offered in the summer.
 These courses also require a field experience of approximately 150 hours that must be arranged during regular public school hours.
-Because professional bloc includes 5 courses plus an extensive field experience it will likely conflict with full-time work especially work during weekdays.
+Because professional bloc includes 5 courses plus an extensive field experience, it will likely conflict with full-time work especially work during weekdays.

-- You will need to take your final semester off work in order to complete student teaching.
+- Time off from work for the semester is necessary to complete student teaching.
 There is a program for student teaching in your own classroom, but this is an exception to regular student teaching with many additional requirements.
 Admission to the certification program does not guarantee approval to student teach in your own classroom.